James Meunier

-James Brown Meunier (1885 – 30 September 1957) was an English cricketer and footballer who played first-class cricket in two matches for Warwickshire in 1920 and association football for several teams in the Football League.
+James Brown Meunier (1885 – 30 September 1957) was an English cricketer and footballer who played first-class cricket in two matches for Warwickshire in 1920 and association football for several clubs in the Football League.

 Sporting career

-Meunier played football for a number of Football League and non-league clubs in the period before the First World War and appeared in Minor Counties cricket for Lincolnshire in 1914.
+Meunier played football for a number of Football League and non-League clubs in the period before the First World War and appeared in Minor Counties cricket for Lincolnshire in 1914.
 After the war, he played twice for Warwickshire as a right-handed lower-order batsman and right-arm fast bowler, but he was given little opportunity to bowl in either match and his batting was not successful.
 He later played for Plymouth Cricket Club.

 Personal life

 Meunier served as a corporal in the Royal Garrison Artillery during the First World War.